rizdaprasetya/Raw-Domain-Extension-Price/README.md

     - So I can trigger it easily from GSheet, without any dedicated backend.
     - Yes I aim to be as backendless as possible, leveraging any off-the-shelf popular free online service, like Google App Script.
 - Due to its scraping nature, it may break someday if the data source introduce significant changes.
+- Note: On some domains that is found within both sources, there are some price differences between DomainCostClub pricing (seems more expensive) & Cloudflare.
+Maybe DCC still markup the domain price after all.

 # Other
 - The Google App Script based script is available as: `scrapPrices.js` in the repo.